 Over time, if more and more people take antibiotics when not needed, or the wrong drugs at the wrong dose and time, the drug-resistant bacteria left behind can flourish and even share their drug-resistant traits with other bacteria.
 Over time, many different antibiotics become less effective and sometimes stop working against these superbugs.

 How many types of superbugs are there?

 Superbugs are found in all parts of the world.
 Infections they cause, such as pneumonia, blood stream infections, gonorrhoea, urinary tract infections, skin disorders and foodborne disease, are becoming harder, and sometimes impossible, to treat.
-It is estimated that globally, at least 700,000 people die every year as a result of drug-resistant infections.
+It is estimated that globally, at least 1.2 million people die every year as a result of drug-resistant infections.
 Without urgent action, this number will increase.

 The World Health Organization (WHO) has identified a list of 12 families of drug-resistant superbugs that represent the greatest threat to health and urgently require new treatments.